CuriousGecko/electric-ray/README.md

      ```bash
      cd electric-ray
      ```
-3. Build and install the package:
+3. Copy the images folder to the source folder:

      ```bash
+     rsync -a images src
+     ```
+4. Build and install the package:

+     ```bash
      makepkg -si
      ```
+5. Launch the application:

+     ```bash
+     electric-ray
+     ```

 #### Technology
-The project was developed in python3.9 using the PySide6 framework.
+The project was developed in Python using the PySide6 framework.